Friends show up as strangers, it’s up to us to make friendships. Forever friends keep showing up in all the seasons of our lives.

 Best friends don’t take the credit, but you know if it wasn’t for them (and God) you wouldn’t have crossed the river that was just too deep for you to make it through on your own.
 These are forever friends.
 These are the forever friends that keep showing up!

 The day before, our families all piled in the car and drove onto a ferry boat that took us across the river from St. Louis, Mo to Alton, IL.
-We drove on winding roads with a turn that took us on mountain trails while gazing at the on fire peachy, orange, and partially red leaf trees mixed in with all shades of green, yellow, maroon, and brown.
+We drove on winding roads with a turn that took us on mountain trails.
+We gazed at the on fire peachy, orange, and partially red leaf trees mixed in with all shades of green, yellow, maroon, and brown.

 Autumn in the Midwest is where I fell in love with all of the many shades and colors of fall.